jupyter-book/jupyter-book/docs/content/execute.md

 ## Trigger notebook execution

-By default, Jupyter Book will execute any content files that have a notebook structure, and that are missing at least one output.
+By default, Jupyter Book will execute any content files that have a notebook structure and that are missing at least one output.
 This is equivalent to the following configuration in _config.yml`:

 ```yaml